DavidDock/cheers-to-beers/TESTING.md

 See the favicon

 #### Results
-The favicon can successfully be seen
+The favicon can clearly be seen

 ### Navigation